-"Tu jar aha hai." can I say "Tu ja rahe hain?"

-Can I say "Tu ja rahe ho?"
-No. See this thing, what I am trying to tell you is besides marking tense, this also helps you retrieve the pronoun, okay.
+Professor: Tu ja raha hai.
+Can I say tu ja rahe hain?
+No. Can I say tu ja rahe ho?
+No. What I am trying to tell you is besides marking tense, this also helps you retrieve the pronoun.
 This is the meaning of rich projections, rich morphology.
-Therefore, it is possible to drop these things because I can I can retrieve this thing on the basis of this, right.
-The marker helps me retrieve the subject therefore, we can drop it.
-Not the final or medial position of verb, clear?
-Okay.
+Therefore, it is possible to drop these things because I can retrieve this thing on the basis of this.
+The marker helps me retrieve the subject.
+Therefore, we can drop, not the final or medial position of the verb.

-Since we mentioned, can you give me a moment, I will quickly finish the question that came up that in some variety of Hindi, "Aap ja rahe ho" could be acceptable, the reason for that is very simple.
-See, this is in the hierarchy, this is high, this is mid and this is low okay in the hierarchy of formality, so there is a reason why we have 3 variants, right.
-(Refer Slide Time: 28:04)

-So what we can do is and for all of them there are different markers, am I right?
-There are different markers, so what happens actually and again, when I show you the conceptual tree that is conceptual representation of a sentence, some of these things will become clearer.
-What happens is, a pronoun that is higher in the hierarchy can agree with something that is lower, right.
+Since we mentioned, can you give me a moment, I will quickly finish the question that came up that in some variety of Hindi, aap ja rahe ho could be acceptable.
+The reason for that is very simple.
+See this is in the hierarchy.
+This is high, this is mid and this is low in the hierarchy of formality.
+So, there is a reason why we have three variants.
+So, what we can do and for all of them, there are different markers.
+So, what happens actually and again when I show you the conceptual tree, that is, conceptual representation of a sentence, some of these things will become clear.

-But something that is lower in the hierarchy cannot agree with what is higher.
-Therefore, you never say "Tum ja rahe hain", but "Aap ja rahe ho" is possibly allowed in some variety of Hindi.
+What happens is a pronoun that is higher in the hierarchy can agree with something that is lower, but something that is lower on the hierarchy cannot agree with what is higher.
+Therefore, you never say turn ja rahe hain, but aap ja rahe ho is possibly allowed in some variety of Hindi.
 Is it making sense so far?
-We are still talking about subjects and its agreement features.
-And I think the answer to your question should be clear now that the verb final status of the verb has very little to do with this.
+We are still talking about subjects and its agreement features and I think the answer to your question should be clear now that the verb final status of the verb has very little to do with this, why Hindi and some other languages of the South Asian subcontinent allow dropping of subjects.
+Rich morphology, rich projection is responsible for that.

-Do with why Hindi and some other languages of South Asian subcontinent allow dropping of subject?
-Rich morphology, rich projection is responsible for that, okay.
-Now, so one the question, how do we define a subject?
-We cannot have just one sentence definition; we will have to talk about lots of things at least that is at least this should be clear to you from clear to you so far.
+Now, to answer the question, how do we define a subject, we cannot have just one sentence definition.
+We will have to talk about a lot of things.
+At least this should be clear to you so far.